The Luna Bound Propagator for Formal Analysis of Neural Networks: Evaluation

 \subsection{Experimental Setup}

 We compare against \autolirpa~\cite{xu2020automatic}, which underlies the top two performers, $\alpha$-$\beta$-CROWN and NeuralSAT, in the past two VNN-COMPs~\cite{brix2024fifth,kaulen2025}.
+We consider regular track benchmarks from VNN-COMP 2025~\citep{kaulen2025}. \sys currently supports 11 of the 16 benchmark sets.
+The networks range from smaller controller networks with thousands of parameters and two-dimensional inputs to larger convolutional benchmarks with millions of parameters and complex multi-dimensional inputs, covering a broad spectrum of use cases, architectures, and scales.
+Benchmark properties are shown in Table~\ref{tab:benchmarks}.
+Full per-instance results for all the reported evaluations are publicly available.\footnote{\url{https://drive.google.com/drive/folders/1m03QxkoQ1OlPex7qrs6lwP26XEzuDlR0?usp=share_link}}

-We evaluate \sys on supported benchmarks from VNN-COMP 2025.
-Currently, \sys supports a large fraction of the main track benchmarks.
-Handling richer specifications (e.g., ones with disjunctive pre-conditions) and additional operators is an on-going effort.
-Key hyper-parameters for the $\alpha$-CROWN analysis include the number of optimization iterations and the learning rate.
-We fix those two parameters for both \sys and \autolirpa to 20 and 0.5 respectively.
+Key hyperparameters for the $\alpha$-CROWN analysis include the number of optimization iterations and the learning rate.
+We fix those two parameters for both \sys and \autolirpa to 20 and 0.5, respectively.
 Aside from these shared hyperparameters, we used each tool's default configuration for optimizing upper and lower bounds.
-We report three metrics: average bound width on instances where both tools terminated, average runtime in seconds, and the number of instances for which the tool successfully computed the output bounds within the timeout.
-All experiments were run on a cluster equipped with Dell PowerEdge R6525 CPU Servers.
-Each job is given 40 CPU cores, a 192\,GB memory limit, and a 300\,s wall-clock time limit.